adamchainz/techblog/_posts/2014-07-23-five-neat-little-python-libraries.markdown

 least the coding part) a little bit nicer and easier.
 They mostly add neat syntax and a few things that you always wanted to do, but never knew.

 ## 1. Unipath

 **What?**

-It's an "object-oriented alternative to os/os.path/shutil".
+It's an “object-oriented alternative to os/os.path/shutil”.

-**Show me.**
+**How?**

 From the README: